Big 12 Men's Basketball Television Frequently Asked Questions

-A. ESPN has purchased the first-selection rights for a minimum of 100 and maximum of 105 men's basketball games each season, plus all games in the Phillips 66 Big 12 Men's Basketball Championship.
+ESPN has purchased the first-selection rights for a minimum of 100 and maximum of 105 men's basketball games each season, plus all games in the Phillips 66 Big 12 Men's Basketball Championship.
 This includes all games under the control of Big 12 schools (home and neutral sites within the Big 12 states), as well as the over-the-air network (ABC, CBS, NBC, Fox) of both home and away games.
-Once ESPN has selected its 95 contests, the remaining games revert back to the member institutions for local or 'third-tier' rights packages.
+Once ESPN has selected games for telecast, the remaining games revert back to the member institutions for local or 'third-tier' rights packages.

-Q. Can you explain the difference between network, cable, syndication and local packages?
+Q. Can you explain the difference between network, cable and local packages?

 Institutions with local packages have the rights to distribute the remaining games on local or 'third-tier' packages via permitted member institution outlets.
 These telecasts are exclusive to the home team and may or may not be available in the visiting team’s television market (depending upon the distribution platform of the home team).
-These are done on a market-by-market basis or on a state-wide system of over-the-air affiliates, a regional cable system and/or via the Internet.
-Some institutions televise all of the remaining games and some only a few.
+These are done on a market-by-market basis or on a state-wide system of either over-the-air affiliates or regional cable systems and/or via the Internet.

 Q. How does ESPN Full Court and ESPN3 impact the Big 12 telecast schedule?

-A. Games carried on ABC and by the Big 12 Network (ESPN Plus) are carried on either ESPN Full Court and/or ESPN3.
-Of course, ESPN Full Court is a pay service available from the satellite providers and many cable systems.
+Some games are also carried on either ESPN Full Court and/or ESPN3.
+ESPN Full Court is a pay service available from the satellite providers and many cable systems.
 ESPN3 is distributed free to subscribers of many high speed Internet providers.
-In addition, ESPN Full Court is made available to all Big 12 school's local packages to provide bonus coverage outside of their state.
-Of course, the school's must provide a telecast quality feed to ESPN Full Court for distribution.
+In addition, ESPN Full Court is made available to all Big 12 school's third tier/local packages to provide bonus coverage outside of their state.
+Of course, the institutions’ must provide a telecast quality feed to ESPN Full Court for distribution.
 Due to exclusivity, most third-tier package games no longer appear on these outlets.

 ESPN purchased the rights to be the exclusive national network for Big 12 basketball and thereby does not allow a local package game to be telecast outside of the state (and border cities) of the participating teams unless they are telecast on an institutionally branded 24/7 outlet or on a school digital platform.
-The network does allow games to be distributed on ESPN Full Court and ESPN3; but schools cannot televise or stream via the Internet any game outside of its state unless ESPN has turned down the opportunity to carry on ESPN Full Court first.
+The network does allow games to be distributed on ESPN Full Court and ESPN3.
 Many 'displaced' fans see this as a disservice but without such a restriction a school could replicate a national network (or sell games to another national cable network) and impact the ESPN exclusive distribution rights.
-It is difficult for many fans to understand how this could impact ESPN negatively.
+It is difficult for some fans to understand how this could impact ESPN negatively.
 Owning the exclusive national distribution rights is important as it impacts advertising, ratings, clearances, cable penetration and other factors.

-A. The Big 12 Conference office works in cooperation with the programming departments of ESPN and ESPN Regional in the development of the Big 12 telecast schedule.
+The Big 12 Conference office works in cooperation with the programming department of ESPN in the development of the Big 12 telecast schedule.

 Shortly after the NCAA Final Four, the parties begin the development of a wish list for games for the following season.
 The process includes a review of ratings history, historical and prospective strength of a team (including returning players/starters, incoming recruits), coaching changes, previous appearances, non-conference scheduling, potential building conflicts, scheduling concerns and a number of other factors.